oprema/OpenDoor/README.md

-# OpenDoor a Raspberry Pi Application to open doors in an apartment building.
+# OpenDoor a Raspberry Pi Application to open doors in an apartment building

 For some people it is simply convinient to open the apartment door via a web application.
 Some reasons may be: Lots of visitors to a certain time (let them all in if needed), being handicapped (no need to go to the door to open it) or simply being lazy :-).